oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       # Name of secret with walletFile containing base64 encoded opss wallet
       walletFileSecret: sample-domain1-opss-walletfile-secret
 ```
-> **Note**: The sample JRF domain resource files included in `/tmp/mii-sample/domain-resources` already have the above YAML stanza.
+> **Note**: The sample JRF domain resource files included in `/tmp/mii-sample/domain-resources` already have the above YAML file stanza.

 ### Initial use case